 The Dominican agriculture, livestock, fishing and forestry sector is dominated by small-scale producers of sugarcane, grains (such as rice and beans), coffee, cocoa, fruits, vegetables, root crops, milk, beef, eggs, pork and poultry.
-The sector exhibited a 4.9% average annual growth between 2006 and 2010.
-This sector grew from 2006 through 2007, but in 2008 decreased by 3.4% because of six tropical storms that hit the Dominican Republic between 2007 and 2008, which had devastating effects on traditional export crops and other crops.
-In 2009, this sector recovered strongly, exhibiting growth of 12.5%, and in 2010, this sector grew by 5.5% as a result of various assistance programs to support local producers implemented by the Government through the Ministry of Agriculture (SEA) and the Banco Agrícola de la República Dominicana (Agricultural Bank of the Dominican Republic), such as:
+The sector exhibited a 5.0% average annual growth between 2005 and 2009.
+This sector grew from 2005 through 2007, but in 2008 decreased by 3.4% because of six tropical storms that hit the Dominican Republic between 2007 and 2008, which had devastating effects on traditional export crops and other crops.
+In 2009, this sector recovered strongly, exhibiting growth of 12.5%, influenced, among others, by the measures and actions taken by the Government through the Secretary of State for Agriculture (SEA) and the Banco Agrícola de la República Dominicana (Agricultural Bank) and the implementation of various assistance programs to support producers.
+The Government's current involvement in the agricultural sector is limited to establishing price-stabilization arrangements for certain agricultural goods and for providing financing for small producers.